-Butterfly Zoo and MiniGolf open at 10 am,
+Butterfly Zoo and MiniGolf open daily from 10 am, 3 pm last entry

 Our simple parish church has been a haven of serenity and sanctity for over a thousand years.
 The patron saint is the celtic Dyffrig (Dubricius in Latin, and also known here as Tiburcius historically), who was born and taught in Erging, which later became part of our county of Herefordshire.